chinhng275/Data_explore/README.md

 This is my first data project.
-I use SQL, Python to analyse data and visualize by Power BI.
+I use SQL and Python to analyze data and visualize by Power BI.